Cyprinidae

-Cyprinidae is a family of freshwater fish commonly called the carp or minnow family, including the carps and their relatives the barbs and barbels, among others.
-Cyprinidae is the largest and most diverse fish family, and the largest vertebrate animal family overall, with about 1,780 species divided into 166 valid genera.
-Cyprinids range from about 12 mm in size to the 3 m giant barb (Catlocarpio siamensis).
+Cyprinidae is a family of medium-to-large, mostly pelagic, freshwater ray-finned fishes commonly referred to as the carp family including the true carps, barbs, and barbels, among others.
+These cyprinids also share sister taxa with the danionins and minnows under the suborder Cyprinoidei.
+Cyprinidae is the largest and most diverse fish family, and the largest family of vertebrates overall, with roughly 1,780 species split into 166 valid genera.

+Cyprinoids range from the 12 mm micro glassfishes (genus Danionella), to the 3 m-long Siamese carp (Catlocarpio siamensis).
 The family name is derived from the Greek word kyprînos (κυπρῖνος 'carp').